Martincz7578/Sentinel-Override/README.md

-This is a little game called Sentinel Override.
+This is a little game called Sentinel Override. <br>
 It works in your terminal using necurses.

 What is it about?
 ---
-For now you can move using W,A,S,D and create asteroids using C.
+For now you can move using W,A,S,D and create asteroids using C. <br>
+Avoiding asteroids and getting ready for new updates! <br>
+<strong>PRESS, NOT HOLD!</strong>

 What to expect?
 ---